We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “Retinol can also treat mild scarring and post-inflammatory hyperpigmentation,” Kobets adds.
 “Another great benefit is collagen production from topical retinoid use over time.”

 It’s important to note that retinol can make your skin more sensitive to sun exposure.
-You may sunburn more easily, which can lead to more skin damage.
+You may burn more easily, which can lead to more skin damage.

 As such, it’s important to wear sunscreen and protective clothing and accessories, such as hats, when exercising or spending extended time outdoors while using retinol products.